juanpablozunigahidalgo/PowerBi/README.md

 # PowerBi

-This folder is a file repository for consultant services.
-Power bi assigments and analytical reports.
+This folder is a file repository for services I made as a freelance consultant.
+Power bi assignments and analytical reports.

+All reports are DAX programs.

+You can open every report in Power BI and read the code and data available.

+It is very intuitive , easy, to program power BI.

 # Data description.
 - Includes an assigment made for Ikea.
 - Includes an assigment made for Accenture Norway.